Teatro del Silenzio: 2018

 The 2018 edition was performed twice, on July 28 and July 30, and was once again an opera, this time the Andrea Chénier by Umberto Giordano, the first opera that Bocelli ever learned.

+2019

+The 2019 edition, titled Ali di Libertà, took place on July 25 and July 27, under the artistic direction of Luca Tommassini, the renowned choreographer and creative director known for his visually stunning productions.
+Special guests included Mika and Matteo Bocelli, who performed the touching duet Fall On Me together with Andrea Bocelli.

+2024

+In July 2024, the Teatro del Silenzio was the venue for the three-day concert event, Andrea Bocelli 30: The Celebration.
+Bocelli performed with musical guests including Placido Domingo, Laura Pausini, Tiziano Ferro, Elisa, and Zucchero.
+The concert was filmed for release as a theatrical film and a television special.

 Features

 The site of Teatro del Silenzio also incorporates sculptures by renowned artists.
 Sculptures have been selected to be exhibited on a platform in the center of the lake.
 In 2008, Mario Ceroli's "Il Cavallo di Bronzo", a bronze horse was displayed with past sculptures including Arnaldo Pomodoro's "Il Grande Sole", and works by Igor Mitoraj and Kurt Laurenz Metzler.